-- One of the benefits of using trees, limbs, brush or other forms of wood is availability. - Shinn and Wichlund (1989) found that the riddling effect of ship worms, a boring mollusk, in wood increases habitat complexity and provides space for other organisms which are consumed by fish. - It was observed that the large amounts of food and the complex structure provided by the breakdown of wood reefs attracted large concentrations of fish even though in one case the reef was located in deeper and colder waters than many of these species of fish normally inhabit.
+- One of the benefits of using trees, limbs, brush or other forms of wood is availability. - Shinn and Wichlund (1989) found that the riddling effect of ship worms, a boring mollusk, in wood increases habitat complexity and provides space for other organisms which are consumed by fish. - It was observed that the large amounts of food and the complex structure provided by the breakdown of wood reefs attracted large concentrations of fish, even though in one case the reef was located in deeper and colder waters than many of these species of fish normally inhabit.
 It should be noted that Shinn and Wichlund (1989) were examining wooden vessels.

-- Many of the same problems in using wooden vessels would be inherent in using natural wood resources as reef material. - Wood generally has a short life span in the marine environments, as it is broken down rapidly by boring and microbial organisms.
-As the reef structurally deteriorates, pieces of it are subject to breaking off and floating away from the reef site. - Wood is a very light material and must initially be heavily ballasted to keep it on site.

-• Processed wood, used for many construction purposes, is often treated to minimize rot.
+- Wood generally has a short life span in the marine environments, as it is broken down rapidly by boring and microbial organisms.
+As the reef structurally deteriorates, pieces of it are subject to breaking off and floating away from the reef site.
+Floating wood debris may become a hazard to navigation. - Wood is a very light material, and must initially be heavily ballasted to keep it on site. - Processed wood, used for many construction purposes, is often treated to minimize rot.
 Such processed wood can contain toxic compounds.

-- Wood resources have limited application as reef material in marine situations for many of the same reasons that wooden vessels are no longer used as artificial reefs.
-Wood degrades rapidly and would have to be continually replaced at some cost. - To keep a wooden reef on site it would need to be heavily ballasted which could incur the cost of ballast material (e.g. concrete) and labor needed to prepare the material for deployment. - Chemically treated, processed lumber could potentially introduce toxic compounds into the environment.
+• Wood resources have limited application as reef material in marine situations for many of the same reasons that wooden vessels are no longer used as artificial reefs.
+Wood degrades rapidly and would have to be continually replaced at some cost.

+- To keep a wooden reef on site, it would need to be heavily ballasted, which could incur the cost of ballast material (e.g. concrete) and labor needed to prepare the material for deployment.
+Even with ballast, as the wood structure breaks down, there would be a tendency for pieces to be displaced off the reef site. - Chemically treated, processed lumber could potentially introduce toxic compounds into the environment.

-2.8.2 Shell
+2.9.2 Shell

 Shells have historically been used by most coastal states to create or replenish oyster reefs.
 While the intent of this activity has been to create commercial oyster harvesting opportunities, it should be noted that such reefs also contribute to recreational fishing opportunities.
-Shell, utilized specifically as nearshore fishing reef material, has been used in Texas since the middle 1950s and in Mississippi since the late 1970s.
+Shell, utilized specifically as nearshore fishing reef material, has been used in Texas since the middle 1950s, and in Mississippi since the late 1970s.
 Most references generally discuss how shell functions as cultch for oyster spat attachment, rather than how it performs as artificial reef material.
 Two studies that did evaluate shell as reef material in Maryland had widely different results.
 Elser (1961), in the upper reaches of the Chesapeake Bay, found no difference in the catch from a paid angler on the reef site versus the control.
-Arve (1960), using fish traps in Chincoteque Bay, observed that significantly more black seabass were found on the shell plant site than the control.
-It was also noted, after comparing two areas planted with shell, the site which had been established for two years as opposed to one year had significantly more black seabass associated with it.
+Arve (1960), using fish traps in Chincoteque Bay, observed that significantly more black sea bass were found on the shell plant site than the control.
+It was also noted, after comparing two areas planted with shell, the site which had been established for two years as opposed to one year had significantly more black sea bass associated with it.
 It was suggested that a more mature oyster reef community provides an increase in the potential food available to fishes.